zeditor01/cdc_examples/C013_security.md

 The result of these steps will be that Access Server uses the LDAP server for authentication, but not CDC authorisation control.

-Screenshots for the sequence of steps are
+Screenshots from the sequence of steps follow

+Leave the "LDAP Embedded Access Server" box unchecked, if you want to connect to a separate Access Server.

 ![cdc_mc_install_noldap](images/cdc/cdc_mc_install_noldap.png)